Lilla-Kavecsanszki/downwarddog/README.md

 - Is easy to navigate by the menu and buttons, offers an inclusive and engaging platform
 - Gives the customers options and access to useful and learnable information.
-- Gives the customers the information they need without overloading them or distracting them from their original ideas or wishes.
+- Gives the customers the information they need without overloading them or distracting them from their original ideas or wishes
 - Gives the customers the opportunity to connect with like-minded individuals
 - Gives the the customers the opportunity to seamlessly manage their yoga sessions with their dogs